 - Always be thinking about where your turtle is, where your person is, and how you will reunite them.
+Be cautious about moving your turtle high into the air or deep into a tunnel: if you deactivate your remote, you will not be able to access the turtle again!
 You can get stuck, so try to avoid situations you can’t get out of.
 Access the turtle remote with 0, or request a teleport out of trouble.

 - You can cheat by riding your turtle or performing other exploits which defeat the learning objectives.
 This is not a no-win Kobayashi Maru exercise, so please don’t cheat or skip over things unnecessarily.
 We are here to learn, not to win a game.

 - Get help from your neighbor.
 Ask if they finished your quest and what tips they have if you are not seeing what needs to be done.

 - Start experimenting with programming your turtle.
 It gets tedious clicking the “go forward” button on the remote over and over.
 Try “REP 10 DO move forward” as a starter (repeat 10 times: go forward) to avoid clicking the “go forward” button 10 times.

 - The equipment quest is all about crafting a tool (the shovel in this case) onto your turtle and using it to mine.
 Go out of the arena, talk to the guide, Press E and place the turtle and the tool next to each other to craft a digging turtle, which you drag to your inventory to use.
 Then mine 3 red sand, transfer to your inventory, and talk to the guide again to finish.